 Swimming is permitted only after your first post-op visit.
-If water gets deep into the ear, it may cause an infection (pain, drainage).
+The most recent guidelines from the American Academy of Otolaryngology require no special precautions during bathing or swimming.
+In rare situations, however, water getting deep into the ear may cause an infection (pain, drainage).
 This is usually not a problem with small children who splash around during bath time, but can become an issue if the ears are submerged.
-If your child likes to dunk his/her head or is swimming, this is much more likely to become a problem.
-If your child is more active during baths, water can be kept out of the ear during bath time simply with cotton balls covered in vaseline placed in the outer portion of the ear.
+If your child's ears seem to be sensitive to water, water can be kept out of the ear during bath time simply with cotton balls covered in vaseline placed in the outer portion of the ear.
 For swimming, various types of ear plugs are available in most drug stores.
 For more avid swimmers, we recommend reusable custom ear molds made by our audiologists in the office.

-If water gets in the ears, do not panic.
-Use a hair dryer or washcloth to gently dry the ear.
-Call the office during normal business hours only if the pain persists or drainage develops.
+Call the office during normal business hours only if the pain or drainage develops.
 You will likely be started on antibiotic ear drops.